 COST ÷ (INVESTMENT ÷ MONTHS)

-Management may also want to know how quickly the $28,000 investment will be paid back: what the Payback Period is.
-To determine the payback period, divide $28,000 by 12 months (1 year) and you arrive at $2,333 per month in potential accident costs.
-Divide $1,000 by $2,333 and you'll see that the investment will be paid back in only .43 months.
+Management may also want to know how quickly the $1,000 investment will be paid back: what the Payback Period is.
+To determine the payback period, divide the accident cost of $28,000 by 12 months (1 year) and you arrive at $2,333 per month in potential accident costs.
+Divide the investment of $1,000 by monthly accident cost of $2,333 and you'll see that the $1,000 investment will be paid back in only .43 months.
 After that, the investment is actually saving the company money.
-Now that's talking the bottom line!

 If you want, take a closer look at some key elements of an effective recommendation.